Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/ProjectReport.md

 Training and test data sets were pickled and saved as .pkl files for input into modeling (training data), and model evaluation or deploymenbt (test data).

 ### Modeling
 We created two models with 3-fold cross-validation: Elastic net and Random forest.
-We used [59 point sampling](http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf) for random grid search as a strategy for cross-validation.
+We used [59-point sampling](http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf) for random grid search as a strategy for cross-validation.

 ### Model evaluation
 Accuracy of the models were measured using AUC on the test data set.
 AUC of both Elastic net and Random forest models were > 0.85.
 We save both models in pickled .pkl files, and output the ROC plots for both models.
 In addition, feature importance for the Random forest model are output in a .csv file and plotted in a pdf (top predictive features only).